Scout24/scala-school/README.md

 # scala-school
-examples used in the scala school sessions
+exercises for the scala school sessions